mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Note that the transaction has a unique ID, and the non-change spend amount of 6.6 BTC is included in the filename.

+#### <a name=06>Create a keylist file (online computer):</a>

+To sign your transaction, you'll need the Bitcoin private key corresponding to its input address, '1F93Znz....'

+If the key in question is in a bitcoind wallet ('wallet.dat'), you'll want to extract the key (along with all the other keys in the wallet) to a keylist file.
+This is done using the 'bitcoin-cli dumpwallet' command with bitcoind running.

+		$ bitcoin-cli dumpwallet my_secret.keys

+This will write the keylist file 'my_secret.keys' (or whatever filename you've chosen) to your home directory (or maybe to your Bitcoin data directory, results may vary).
+If you want it written to another location, provide an absolute path.

+Note that the keylist file lists your private keys in *unencrypted* form, even if your 'wallet.dat' was encrypted.
+Therefore, it should be backed up to a safe location—to a USB stick, say, or to your offline computer.
+After you've backed it up, securely delete all copies of it on your online computer.

+You'll use this keylist file to sign all transactions that spend from addresses in your bitcoind wallet.

+If the key/address pair in question came from another source, you may create your own file 'my_secret.keys' (or whatever) in a plain text editor and just list the key in this file.
+In the case of multiple keys, just list them all, one key per line.
+In our example, the file will have one line containing a single private key corresponding to the address '1F93Znz....'

 #### <a name=06>Sign a transaction (offline computer):</a>

-Now copy the raw transaction you've just created to a USB stick and transfer it to your offline computer for signing.
-For this you'll need the key corresponding to the transaction's input address, 1F93Znz....
-If the key in question is in a bitcoind 'wallet.dat', copy 'wallet.dat' to your offline machine as well and use the included command 'mmgen-pywallet' (a modified version of the well-known pywallet utility) to extract the required key from it.
+Now transfer the the raw transaction file and just-created keylist file to your offline computer and run:

-		$ mmgen-pywallet -k wallet.dat
+		$ mmgen-txsign -k my_secret.keys tx_FEDCBA[6.6].raw
 		...
-		Private keys written to file 'wd_EDBC983A[102].keys'

-You've in fact extracted a list of all of the wallet's 102 keys here, but that's not a problem, since the unused keys will be ignored (if you wish, you can extract only the one key you need using the '--keys-for-addrs' option).
-Now go ahead and sign the transaction using this key list:

-		$ mmgen-txsign -k wd_EDBC983A[102].keys tx_FEDCBA[6.6].raw
-		...
 		Signed transaction written to file 'tx_FEDCBA[6.6].sig'

-Note that 'mmgen-pywallet's output is just a flat list of keys.
-So if you have several Bitcoin wallets with balances, you can just concatenate these lists into a single file which you can use to sign all future transactions with 'wallet.dat' inputs:

-		$ mmgen-pywallet -k wallet1.dat
-		$ mmgen-pywallet -k wallet2.dat
-		$ mmgen-pywallet -k wallet3.dat
-		$ cat wd_*.keys > all_keys
+The signed transaction is written to a new file whose name differs from the raw transaction file only by its '.sig' extension.

-Once you've migrated your funds to MMGen, such key files will no longer be needed.
-Instead, you'll sign transactions by listing an MMGen seed source (wallet, mnemonic or seed file) on the command line after the transaction, and the required keys will be generated on the fly, as in this example:
+NOTE: once you've migrated your funds to MMGen, the keylist file will no longer be needed.
+Instead, you'll sign transactions by listing an MMGen seed source (wallet, mnemonic or seed file) on the command line after the transaction, and the required keys will be generated on the fly, as in the following example:

-		$ mmgen-txsign tx_ABCDE[1.2345].raw 1234567A-BCDEF123[256,3].mmdat
+		$ mmgen-txsign tx_ABCDE[1].raw my_mmgen_wallet.mmdat

-Transactions may contain a mixture of MMGen and non-MMGen inputs, as well as inputs with more than one MMGen Seed ID.
+NOTE: transactions may contain a mixture of MMGen and non-MMGen inputs, as well as inputs with more than one MMGen Seed ID.
 Just list a seed source for each MMGen input on the command line after the transaction, as in this example:

-		$ mmgen-txsign -k key_list my_tx.raw a.mmdat b.mmwords c.mmseed
+		$ mmgen-txsign -k my_secret.keys my_tx.raw a.mmdat b.mmwords c.mmseed

 #### <a name=07>Send a transaction (online computer):</a>

 Now you're ready for the final step: broadcasting the transaction to the network.
-Copy just-created signed transaction file to your online computer, start bitcoind and issue the command:
+Copy the just-created signed transaction file to your online computer, start bitcoind and issue the command:

 		$ mmgen-txsend tx_FEDCBA[6.6].sig